tu-delft-library/il-master-thesis-guide/book/1a-brainstorming.md

 - How can the automotive industry improve the environmental impact through material recycling in car design?
 - Do car free zones have a positive impact on societal behaviour and impact the automotive industry?

 Making a mindmap map from the information you have available gives you a clearer overview of your subject.
 You can then use the mindmap to begin to formulate various information search questions.
-For more infromation on how to make mindmaps see also: <a href="https://www.youtube.com/watch?v=u5Y4pIsXTV0" target=_blank>How to Mind Map with Tony Buzan</a>
+For more information on how to make mindmaps see also: <a href="https://www.youtube.com/watch?v=u5Y4pIsXTV0" target=_blank>How to Mind Map with Tony Buzan</a>

 ```